RashmeeeSingh/Geely-Auto-Case-Study/README.md

 1. Which variables are significant in predicting the price of a car
 2. How well those variables describe the price of a car

+Developed a regression model to predict the price of cars in the American automobile market by analyzing physical and intangible attributes of the vehicle.